cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 #### Code swapping

-Another possibility is to outsource functions to other script files, which are then included in the actual start script using `source`.
-It should be noted, however, that even such a `source`n can fail and should be handled.
+Another possibility is to outsource functions to other script files, which are then included in the actual startup script using `source`.
+It should be noted, however, that even `source` can fail and should be handled.

 ```bash
 sourcingExitCode=0